-I went on a couple of listing consultations last week.
-My listing consultation includes a home tour so that I have an idea of the updates, upgrades, and other bells and whistles the home might have.
+Selling a home begins with a listing consultation and includes a tour so that I have an idea of the updates, upgrades, and other bells and whistles the home might have.
 While the list I create may help market the property; the list I leave the owner will actually help sell it.
-Remember, you never get a second chance to make a first impression, and that first person who views it might be the buyer.
+Remember, you never get a second chance to make a first impression, and the first person who views it might be the buyer.

 Real estate tips for sellers include doing homework first to save time later

 Nobody likes homework.
 Nine times out of ten, the assignment is the same for every homeowner: attack the clutter.
 A person can outdo any squirrel when it comes to storing things away.
 Things aren’t saved for winter though; they are saved for ‘someday’.
 I still haven’t found that day on any calendar.

 There are lots of things to do once a home goes under contract, which includes carrying on with a daily routine.
 Starting to clear things out will help prevent a packing frenzy later on, where you are moving things you would have discarded, had you started clearing out the clutter earlier.